irelandclaisen/Detecting_Misinformation/README.md

 ## Data
-Data was taken from kaggle, adfontesmedia.com and data from ASU.
+Data was taken from kaggle, adfontesmedia.com and this dataset(https://github.com/KaiDMML/FakeNewsNet).

 ## Model Overview